Denny-Cui/PokeWorlds/README.md

 If the capture doesn't look right and needs to be shifted, you can use `override_regions`.
 Follow the example of `battle_enemy_hp_text` for [StarBeasts](src/poke_env/emulators/pokemon/parsers.py).

 You will know that you have filled out all required regions when you can run `python demo.py --variant <variant_name>` without debug mode.

+* `c`: captures the screen in a particular [named region](src/poke_env/emulators/emulator.py) at the current game frame (useful for creating reference images of particular states e.g. menu/pc open, dialogues that trigger on particular milestones or events etc.) WRITE A README WITH EXAMPLES ON BOTH OF THESE

 ## Citation